LionyxML/pyradio-m3u-to-playlist/README.md

 ## Development

-If you want to use this package for development, without needin to proper install the dist via pip, this project is made with pipenv, that is both an venv manager and a pip tool combined.
+If you want to use this package for development, without installing the dist via pip.

+This project is made with pipenv, that is both an venv manager and a pip tool combined.

 ### Installing and Testing